codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 Codemagic recommends using the [Flutter msix package](https://pub.dev/packages/msix) for packaging the application.
 In order for the package to be suitable for publishing to Microsoft Store it is necessary to define certain arguments during packaging.

+To pass these arguments to the packaging tool, it is necessary to either add the parameters to the packaging command in `codemagic.yaml` or to add the package to your project prior to using Codemagic and [configure](https://pub.dev/packages/msix#gear-configuration-optional) the arguments inside the `pubspec.yaml` file.

-The necessary configuration fields to add are `--store`, `--display-name`, `--publisher-display-name`, `--publisher` and `--version`.
+When defining the arguments inside codemagic.yaml, the necessary flags to add to the `msix:create` command are `--store`, `--display-name`, `--publisher-display-name`, `--publisher` and `--version`.

-The values for `--display-name`, `--publisher-display-name` and `--publisher` can be configured most easily when logging into [Microsoft Partner Center](https://partner.microsoft.com/en-us/dashboard/home), navigating to **Apps and games > Your application > Product Identity** and using the values visible.
+The values for `--display-name`, `--publisher-display-name` and `--publisher` can be found when when logging into [Microsoft Partner Center](https://partner.microsoft.com/en-us/dashboard/home) and navigating to **Apps and games > Your application > Product Identity**.

 The argument `--display-name` should be set to match the value of `Package/Identity/Name`, the argument `--publisher` should be set to match the value of `Package/Identity/Publisher` and the argument `--publisher-display-name` should be set to match the value of `Package/Properties/PublisherDisplayName`.

-For all the possible parameters check the [pub documentation](https://pub.dev/packages/msix#clipboard-available-configuration-fields), alternatively, these attributes can also be configured in the `pubspec.yaml` file, if the package has been added to the project prior.

 ```yaml
 scripts: